Can You Get Rid of a Double Chin?Aug 28, 2020

 “For most people, a ‘double chin’ is a combination of fat deposition, excess loose skin, or both,” says Lara Devgan, M.D., M.P.H., a plastic and reconstructive surgeon in New York City.
-“The single most common reason for someone to have a double chin is a genetic predisposition to storing fat in the submentum, or the area under the chin.
+“The single most common reason for someone to have a double chin is a genetic predisposition to storing fat in the submentum, which is the area under the chin.
 This means that a person’s age, weight, and physique matter less than his or her genetic tendencies.”

 For this reason, people are more prone to ask plastic surgeons for help, says Devgan.
 “I receive many inquiries from men and women concerned about excess submental fullness or double chin.”

-When you’re lacking in the sleep department, your body produces more of the hunger hormone, ghrelin, in order to get the energy it’s not getting from sleep.
+In addition to getting your nutrition and fitness on-track, getting enough z’s can also help reduce body fat.
+When you’re lacking in the sleep department, your body produces more of the hunger hormone ghrelin to get the energy it’s not getting from sleep.
 And when you’re bumbling around in a drowsy haze, you’re probably not going to be making the healthiest food choices.